zepouet/jenkins-mastering-k8s/README.md

 2. Configure DNS records corresponding to Kubernetes ingress resources to point to the load balancer IP/hostname found in step 1
 ```

+## Traefik Dashboard

+Update your configuration `/etc/hosts``
+And try to access http://dashboard.domain/dashboard/

 **Todo**
 * Tiller TLS configuration